How sinuses affect the eyes, and what you can do about it

 Light sensitivity (photophobia)

-Bacterial meningitis is a rare complication of a sinus infection.
-It is an emergency condition.
+Bacterial meningitis is a rare complication and a medical emergency.
 The most common symptoms of meningitis include sudden headache with fever and a stiff neck.

 Meningitis symptoms may also include: